kamranahmedse/mongodumper/readme.md

 ## Publishing

-To publish the image to ECR, use the following commands
+To build and publish the image to ECR, use the following commands

 ```bash
 ECR_REPO="repo-name" ECR_REGION="region" ./ecr-publish.sh